Photography by Aleks Paluszek and MJ Smith

 After the Inspiral Carpets split in 1995, Clint went on to form The Clint Boon Experience and establish his own record label, 'Booney Tunes'.
 Of recent years, Clint is recognised as one of the region's most prolific DJs with residences at a number of nightclubs around the North West.
 He rejoined the Inspiral Carpets for two sell-out tours in 2002 and 2003.

-Clint chose the Manchester club ‘South’ as the location for the photography.
-He has been a resident DJ on Saturday nights for over seventeen years – the longest DJ residency in the city.
+Where Clint is a resident DJ on Saturday nights for over nineteen years - the longest residency in the city.